 To explore the SBI Clerk Syllabus, check at the linked article.

 Candidates should practice and focus on scoring sections like Reasoning and Quantitative Aptitude to score high marks.
+Candidates can ace these sections by regularly practising IBPS Clerk Mock Tests.

-Meanwhile for other sections like English, General Awareness & Computer Knowledge, candidates need to practice and read the latest newspapers, journals and magazines and stay updated about current affairs.
+Meanwhile, for other sections like English, General Awareness & Computer Knowledge, candidates need to practice and read the latest newspapers, journals and magazines and stay updated about current affairs.

 To know about various SBI exams, check at the linked article.